Flaming Sword Bromeliads (Vriesea Bromeliads) Care Indoors, Propagation and Common Problems

 Pruning

 Pruning Flaming Sword Bromeliad involves removal of dead leaves to keep the plant neat and tidy and to allow adequate room for the new plants to grow.
+Remove the dead foliage by cutting at the base with a sharp, clean knife or with a sharp, clean pair of pruning scissors.

 Propagation

-How to propagate Flaming Sword Bromeliads from offsets (pups)
+Flaming Sword Bromeliads propagation from offsets (pups)

 When the Flaming Sword Bromeliad offset (pup) is several months old or 1/3 to 1/2 the height of mother plant, separate it from the mother by cutting with a sharp, clean knife or scissors.